 Notes: The index on the horizontal axis measures the fiscal capacity of a canton based on all its different tax bases (personal income, wealth, profits).
 Cantons with an index value above the population-weighted average (=100) pay into the tax equalization scheme while cantons with an index value below 100 receive transfers.
 Absorption rates express how much of the additional cantonal and municipal tax revenue due to attracting corporate profits is taken away by the equalization scheme.
 A rate above 100% means that the canton loses revenue when the tax base increases, and vice-versa.
 We simulate the change in the tax equalization payments when a firm with taxable profits of 1 million CHF moves to the cantonal capital from abroad.
 The left-hand-side graphs show the equalization rates for regular firms before (panel A) and after (panel C) the 2020 corporate tax reform.
 Post-reform equalization rates are computed based on system parameters as they will apply after the full phase-in period in 2032.
 The corresponding effective tax rates are shown in Figure 9.
 The top right figure (panel B) shows the equalization rate for a multinational firm subject to privileged taxation, with tax rates shown in Figure 8.
 The bottom right figure (panel D) shows the equalization rate for patent-box profits.
-Data source: Own calculations based on Federal Department of Finance (2018a,b, 2020, 2021, 2023a); Federal Tax Administration (2018b,c, 2021b).
+Data source: Own calculations based on Federal Department of Finance (2018a,b, 2020, 2021, 2023a) and Federal Tax Administration (2018b,c, 2021b).

-from abroad.
-48 The equalization system absorbs part of such an increase in the corporate tax
+four panels show the revenue effect of a hypothetical one million CHF arrival of taxable profits from abroad.48 The equalization system absorbs part of such an increase in the corporate tax